tomecode/osb11g-xquery-warmup/readme.md

 # osb11g-xquery-warmup
-Recompile all XQueries in OSB 11g at runtime
+Recompile/warm-up any XQueries at runtime in the OSB 11g

 # What is it
   - a simple application (packaged as EAR) deployed in OSB/WLS